QMSTR/qmstr/doc/Installation.md

 all Quartermaster modules and the tools that are used for analysis.
 Once the images have been created, `qmstrctl` can be used to start and manage the master process.

+## Summary

+Every system that builds parts of your software (build slave, executor, your CI may call the build clients in a different way) needs to have the Quartermaster client tools installed.
+The easiest way to ensure that is usually to include the instructions to install the client programs in the automated setup of the build client.
+The master only needs to run once per build process, even if parallel build processes are used that deploy build jobs to a number of build clients.
+In most scenarios, the master images need to be built on the machine where the software build is started.